Common hawk-cuckoo: Taxonomy and systematics

 The type locality of the species is Tranquebar in Tamil Nadu, once a Danish settlement and from where a specimen reached Martin Hendriksen Vahl who described the species in 1797.
 This species is placed under the genus Hierococcyx, which includes other hawk-cuckoos, but is sometimes included in the genus Cuculus.

 There are two subspecies, the nominate from India and ciceliae of the hill regions of Sri Lanka.
 The Indian population has paler plumage than ciceliae.

 Distribution

 The common hawk-cuckoo occurs in most of the Indian subcontinent, from Pakistan in the west, across the Himalayas foothills, east to Nepal, Bhutan, Bangladesh and North East India and south into Sri Lanka.
 Some birds of the Indian population winter in Sri Lanka.
 In the hills of central Sri Lanka, ciceliae is a resident.
-It is generally resident but where occurring at high altitudes and in arid areas is locally migratory.
+It is generally resident but in high altitudes and in arid areas is locally migratory.
 It is found in the lower elevations (mostly below 1000m) of the Himalayas but in the higher areas, the large hawk-cuckoo tends to be more common.

 The species is arboreal and rarely descends to the ground.
 Its habitat includes garden land, groves of tree, deciduous and semi-evergreen forests.